1911 Eastern North America heat wave: Heatwave impacts

+Health impacts

+Canada

+In Montreal, many people took advantage on the 4th of July of regulations getting loosened on to allow people to sleep in parks, while many others were also reported by The Quebec Chronicle to sleep on balconies, rooftops, and doorsteps.

+Deaths and "prostrations" (incidents of heat exhaustion) were reported in both Ontario (Toronto and Hamilton) and Québec (Montreal) provinces.
+In Toronto, about half of the deaths are infants.

+United States

 The first day of the heatwave caused crowds in major cities to form around thermometers so they could watch the temperature rise.
 Pedestrians in these crowds reportedly began to collapse from heat stroke as the day went by.
 By nighttime, mothers walked the street with crying infants hoping to keep them awake in fear that if they slept in their cribs they would not awaken.

 As the heat wave's second day began, 17 people had died from drowning alone after trying to swim in order to escape the heat.
-By the time the sun had risen on July 5, industry had come to a standstill.
-Throughout the region factories were closed and mail service was suspended.
 Due to the temperature indoors many began sleeping outside either on roofs of apartments or on sidewalks with at least 5,000 people sleeping on the Boston Common alone.

 Besides deaths caused directly by the heat, it was reported that in every major city affected by the heatwave that the temperatures had been driving people insane and causing suicides.
 One such example, reported by The New London Day, was of an elderly Boston man named Jacob Seegar who reportedly was driven so insane by the heat that he killed himself with a revolver in order to escape it.